How Much to Hang a Door?

 • The building is a house of multiple occupations, such as flats.

-• In homes that are more than two-storeys high – For example, with a loft conversion.
+• In homes that are more than two storeys high, for example, with a loft conversion.

 • Between a house and an integral garage.

-Internal Door Repair and Maintenance
+Cost of Internal Door Repair and Maintenance

 From time to time, it may be necessary to carry out maintenance and repair work on your internal doors to ensure they work correctly and continue to look presentable.
 Common work includes: